E-3 visa: History

 The visa was created within the E category of visas.
 The E-1 and E-2 visas are commonly called the "treaty trader" and "treaty investor" visas.
 Under the Immigration and Nationality Act, the E category of visas is reserved for aliens who "enter the United States under and in pursuance of the provisions of a treaty of commerce and navigation between the United States and the foreign state of which he is a national."
 Australia is eligible for E visas pursuant to a process enacted in the Immigration Act of 1990 (Pub.
 L. No. 101-649).
 Section 204 of that Act authorized E visas for any country that "extends reciprocal nonimmigrant treatment to nationals of the United States," and is either the largest foreign state in a region or an "adversely affected foreign state for purposes of section 314 of the Immigration Reform and Control Act of 1986."
 The enactment of the E-3 visa within the E category reflects that the E-3 was closely related to the U.S.-Australia Free Trade Agreement.
 Although the visa is within the E category, its substantive provisions draw on other provisions of the Immigration and Nationality Act, including the definitions of a "specialty occupation" and the labor attestation process used for H-1B visas.

-Future

-Consideration is being given to making excess E-3 quota available to Irish citizens in the future.
+According to the New York Times, the E-3 visa "is often perceived as having been a 'thank you' for to Australia [sic] for its military support" in the Afghanistan and Iraq Wars.